 The most popular are the tick charts, which start a new bar when a specified number of ticks occur.

 Tick is defined by one single trade.

 I also use tick charts for day-trading.
-To be honest, I never experimented with others such as Range, Reversal, or Point and Figure charts.
+I never experimented with others such as Range, Reversal, or Point and Figure charts.

 The settings are going to be specific for volatility and liquidity of the traded instruments.

-If you are wondering, here are my favorite settings for different instruments
+If you are wondering, here are my favourite settings for different instruments